10 Cheapest Places To Live in Florida

 Interestingly, Lafayette is a “prohibition county,” meaning local authorities can dictate the kinds of alcoholic beverages sold.
 Retail sales of beer are allowed in Lafayette, although hard liquor and most wines can’t be sold.

-But if you’re okay with a partially dry county, you can enjoy a couple of state parks, including one with blue springs, as well as farms, nature preserves, and the Suwannee River Campground.
-The camp may be particularly excellent for pet owners, as it offers a pet washing station, five dog parks, and tons of trail access.
+But if you’re OK with a partially dry county, you can enjoy a couple of state parks, including one with blue springs, as well as farms, nature preserves and the Suwannee River Campground.
+The camp might be particularly excellent for pet owners, as it offers a pet washing station, five dog parks, and tons of trail access.

 Hamilton County